Chrismarsh/covid19/README.md

 As countries' growth rates slow and hasten, the rate of change of these rates can be useful for quantifying if the situation is getting better or worse.

 This below figure shows a 7-day moving window calculation of the growth rate of covid19 cases, expressed as days to double.
+The flagged dates are the dates of lockdown.

 Specifically, a linear fit to `log(value)`  is calculated using a 7-day moving window.
 The slope of this line is expressed as a doubling rate via `log(2)/log(slope)`.
 This is then plotted with time.
 It's essentially the change in time of a moving window first derivative.
 The moving window approach is used to help filter out some of the noise in data, e.g., when there is no reporting over weekends, etc.